ltzheng/formal-methods-ustc/README.md

-# formal-methods-ustc
+# A Guide to Formal Methods

-Formal Methods course at University of Science and Technology of China.
+The code for course *A Guide to Formal Methods* at University of Science and Technology of China.

 ## SAT Solver

+Tool: Z3 Solver

 ### N Queens

 ### Arithmetic in SAT

+## Model Checking

-## NuSMV
+Tool: NuSMV

+### Mutual Exclusion